unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

    - Use trial and error to determine the best wait times for your setup.

 :::tip
-Setting the correct order and wait times is especially important for containers that depend on services provided by others (for example, starting a database before an app that uses it, or a VPN before dependent apps).
+Setting the correct order and wait times is especially important for containers that depend on services provided by others (for example, starting a database before an app that uses it, or a %%VPN|vpn-tunnel%% before dependent apps).
 :::

 ### Testing your startup sequence